Financial Aid

 Deadlines

-Applications are accepted on a rolling-basis.
-Those interested in taking a Winter 2021 Term Course, should submit their applications by Thursday, January 21, 2021.
+Applications are accepted on a rolling basis.
+Those interested in taking a course during a current or upcoming term should submit their applications two weeks prior to the start of the course.

 -